OpenOrbis/mira-project-archive/README.md

 #### ld-ps4

-This is the linker to be used with newlib-ps4 to create Orbis compatible ELF files, or you could use CrazyVoid's elfFixupTool
+This is the linker to be used with newlib-ps4 to create Orbis compatible ELF files, or you could use CrazyVoid's elfFixupTool.

 #### MiraLib

 This is the communications library that will be specialized for operation with the Mira firmware.

+#### Open Orbis Store

+Community driven store and application that will allow you to download new plugins, payloads, tweaks, trainers from a trusted centralized source without ever leaving the comfort of your console.

+Inspired by vitaDB <3 Rin
 #### PS4 Payload Sender

 A simple Android application to send payloads to your PS4.